 Here’s a quick look at its pricing plans.
 Read more in-depth in our complete guide to Airtable’s pricing and hidden costs.

-Baserow is the best alternative to Airtable if you’re looking for a no-code database with advanced functionality and a familiar spreadsheet-like interface.
+Baserow is the best alternative to Airtable if you’re looking for a no-code platform with advanced functionality and a familiar spreadsheet-like interface.
 While Baserow offers many similar features to Airtable, it stands out with its flexibility, security, stability, and speed.

 Here are 10 reasons to choose Baserow over Airtable: